 The book is a tribute to May’s mentor and friend, Paul Tillich.
 Tillich, one of the most famous American theologians, spent many years teaching philosophy and theology at Union Theological Seminary.
 His work has not only be influential on theology and philosophy, but he has also been a powerful influence on existential psychology.
 His most famous work in psychological circles is The Courage to Be.

-Overall, this is an excellent, excellent book which I highly recommend to therapists, theologians, and anyone interested in existential theory.
+Overall, this is an excellent, excellent book that I highly recommend to therapists, theologians, and anyone interested in existential theory.

 Added 2004; Never been updated